sweetest-framework/sweetest/GUIDELINES.md

 The fake backend example also shows how code reuse can work very easily.
 In this example we were able to reduce the test code by more or less a half.

-All this of course comes with a cost: steps classes have to be set up and very well thought through and preferably be modelled around abstract business models (`BackendFakeSteps`, `LoginSteps`), but that's not always possible or even reasonable (e.g. the `AuthManagerSteps` is a direct reference to a class, which is OK as it serves as an abstraction layer in two test classes).
+All this of course comes with a cost: steps classes have to be set up and very well thought through and preferably be modelled around abstract business models (`BackendFakeSteps`, `LoginSteps`), but that's not always possible or even reasonable (e.g. the `AuthManagerSteps`'s scope is a concrete class, which is OK as it serves as an abstraction layer in two test classes).

 But experience shows that this is a matter of training and can become second nature after some time.